About Shrink Packaging

 - This process uses single film roll, where a pre-cut sheet of film is wrapped around the product, with the loose ends overlapping beneath the pack.
-The loose ends fuse in the shrink tunnel at the same time as rest of the sleeve is being shrunk.
+The overlapped region is partially fused in the shrink tunnel at the same time as rest of the sleeve is being shrunk.

 The main advantage of Weld Bar type machines is lower cost and smaller footprint.

 Pads and trays

-For additional pack strength or ease of handling, packs can be placed on a cardboard pad or tray can be introduce under the product before being shrink wrapped.
+For additional pack strength or ease of handling, a cardboard pad or tray can be introduce under the product before being shrink wrapped.